 What is a Time to Pay arrangement with HMRC?

-A Time to Pay arrangement is only suitable for a business that is experiencing fairly short term cash flow problems however.
-A company that has more serious problems should not enter into a TTP but should take more specific advice on their options regarding overall continued trading.
-At Harper James we have many years’ experience in advising companies in this position, and our insolvency and recovery solicitors are happy to have a chat if you find yourself looking to negotiate a time to pay arrangement.
+A time to pay arrangement can be very beneficial in giving a business some breathing space when cashflow is tight, and can also have the effect of reducing penalties for late payment, depending on what is agreed, it is only suitable for a business that is experiencing fairly short term cash flow problems.
+A company that has more serious problems should not enter into a time to pay arrangement but should take more specific advice on their options regarding overall continued trading.
+At Harper James we have many years’ experience in advising companies in this position, and insolvency solicitors are happy to have a chat if you find yourself looking to negotiate a time to pay arrangement.

 What happens if you can’t make the agreed Time to Pay payments?

-What can HMRC do if the Time to pay payments fail?
+What can HMRC do if the Time to Pay payments fail?

 Personal Liability Notices

-Directors who have taken proper and reasonable steps to ensure that HMRC are not ignored are unlikely to be issued with Personal Liability Notice, but if HMRC carry out an investigation and find that there was a deliberate policy of failure to pay NIC then they may request outstanding amounts personally directly from company officers who were involved in this policy.
+Directors who have taken proper and reasonable steps to ensure that HMRC are not ignored are unlikely to be issued with a Personal Liability Notice, but if HMRC carry out an investigation and find that there was a deliberate policy of failure to pay NIC then they may request outstanding amounts directly from company officers who were involved in this policy.
 Failure to pay could lead to directors being targeted for bankruptcy themselves.

 For this reason, if your company is having problems with cashflow, we strongly advise not to ignore HMRC, but to seek legal advice from an experienced insolvency solicitor who can help you reach an agreement for your arrears.